zankplus/map-rotator/README.md

 ### Reading different items

 So far I've described how to extract data from RM2K maps, but not how to read that data itself.
 The data item's ID tells RPG Maker what that data *is*, but not how to interpret it.
 That information isn't encoded in the object or in the map file but in RPG Maker itself.
 That means it's up to us to figure out what each ID means and how to read it through trial and error.
 The table below, which is surely incomplete, describes what each ID I've encountered in the map object represents and how its content is structured.
+(For more information, see the [LcfMapUnit page on EasyRPG Wiki](https://wiki.easyrpg.org/development/data-structure-reference/lcfmapunit)).

 ```
 ID      Data type       Purpose